 This is one of those topics no one wants to talk about.

-In a committed relationship, sex is an incredibly healthy activity.
+In a committed relationship, kissing and sex is an incredibly healthy activity.

 Sex is good for the immune system, can help lower blood pressure, has been shown to lessen pain, improves sleep, lowers stress levels, strengthens the relationship, improves mood and, specifically in men, reduces prostate cancer risk.